Improving instance stability with rate limiting

 How long you need to wait until you get new tokens.
 If you still have tokens left, it shows 0; this means you can make more requests right away.

-When you’re rate limited and your request doesn’t go through, you’ll see the HTTP 429 error message (too many requests).
-You can use these headers to adjust scripts and automations to your limits, making them send requests at a reasonable frequency.
+When you’re rate-limited and your request doesn’t go through, you’ll see the HTTP 429 error message (too many requests).
+You can use these headers to adjust scripts and automation to your limits, making them send requests at a reasonable frequency.

 Other tasks